hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

   :depth: 1
   :local:

-You can use the :ref:`where <WhereExp>` argument in your queries to filter results based on some field’s values (even nested objects' fields).
+You can use the ``where`` argument in your queries to filter results based on some field’s values (even nested objects' fields).
 You can even use multiple filters in the same ``where`` clause using the ``_and`` or the ``_or`` operators.